 Some drawbacks of Informatica Multidomain MDM include:

-- Cloud support: While Informatica MDM supports data from public, private, and hybrid clouds, the platform itself is a cloud-native SaaS solution.
-That’s a drawback for organizations looking to deploy the MDM on-premises or in their own cloud.
+- Cloud support: While Informatica MDM supports data from public, private, and hybrid clouds, the platform is a cloud-native SaaS solution.
+That’s a drawback for organizations looking to deploy the MDM on-premises or in their cloud.

-On the other hand, its flexible pricing model and its comprehensive data governance, data processing, and integration capabilities make Informatica an excellent MDM solution for small to large businesses looking for an all-in-one SaaS solution.
+On the other hand, its flexible pricing model and comprehensive data governance, data processing, and integration capabilities make Informatica an excellent MDM solution for small to large businesses looking for an all-in-one SaaS solution.

 SAP Master Data Governance